 UFOs have fascinated and puzzled people for decades, yet hard evidence seems ever elusive.
 Many people are convinced that not only are extraterrestrials visiting Earth, but that governments have perpetuated a top-secret global conspiracy to cover it up.
-Skeptic and UFO expert Benjamin Radford takes a look at the history and psychology of UFOs, including some of the most notable sightings.
+Here's a look at UFOs throughout history.

-Today most people equate UFOs with extraterrestrial intelligence and advanced technologies, but this is a very recent idea.
-That's not to say that historically people did not report seeing unusual things in the skies, for they surely did: comets, meteors, eclipses, and the like had been reported (and sometimes recorded) for millennia.
-In fact some researchers believe that the Star of Bethlehem may have been an illusion created by a merging of Jupiter and Venus in the sky, which occurred right around Jesus' birth.
-[Top 10 States for UFO Sightings]
+Today, most people equate UFOs with extraterrestrial intelligence and advanced technologies, but this is a very recent idea.
+That's not to say that historically people did not report seeing unusual things in the skies, for they surely did: comets, meteors, eclipses and the like had been reported (and sometimes recorded) for millennia — in fact some researchers believe that the Star of Bethlehem may have been an illusion created by a merging of Jupiter and Saturn, which occurred right around Jesus' birth).

 But it's only been in the past century or so that anybody assumed that unknown lights or objects in the sky were visitors from other planets.
 Several of the planets had been noticed for millennia, but were not thought of as places where other living creatures might reside (for example ancient Greeks and Romans thought the planets were gods).